-Short bio: I am a Professor of Theoretical Astroparticle Physics at the Center of Excellence in Gravitation and Astroparticle Physics of the U. of Amsterdam.
-After an MSc at the University “La Sapienza” of Rome and a PhD at the University of Oxford and the Institute of Astrophysics in Paris, I have held teaching and research positions at the Fermi National Accelerator Laboratory, the University of Padova, the Institut d’Astrophysique in Paris and the University of Zurich, before moving permanently to Amsterdam in 2011.
+After an MSc in Theoretical Physics at the University “La Sapienza” of Rome and a PhD carried out between the University of Oxford and the Institute of Astrophysics in Paris, I have held postdoc positions at the Fermi National Accelerator Laboratory, and (briefly) the University of Padova.
+I then moved to Paris to take up a permanent CNRS position at the Institut d’Astrophysique de Paris.

 In 2011, together with a group of talented young faculty, I contributed to establish in Amsterdam the GRAPPA center of excellence in Gravitation and Astroparticle Physics, for which I acted as Spokesperson until 2019.